RIAPS/riaps.github.io/apps.md

 ##### Resource Management Specifications

 The developer can specify a limit on the following system resource usage at the actor level:  CPU, memory, file space, and network bandwidth.
-Prior to indicating the component instance definitions for the actor, a ***uses{}*** instruction set can be added to outline the desired limits, an example is  shown below.
+Prior to indicating the component instance definitions for the actor, a ```uses {...}``` clause can be added to outline the desired limits, an example is  shown below.

 ```
 actor ActorName1 {